Observations on the Hanesbrands Inc. (NYSE:HBI) Growth Curve

 Sponsored

-As well, it is important to consider HBI stock ratios such as price-to-sales, which is currently 0.35.HBI’s price to book ratio for the most recent quarter was 3.33, resulting in an 9.46 price to cash per share for the period.
+As well, it is important to consider HBI stock ratios such as price-to-sales, which is currently 0.36.HBI’s price to book ratio for the most recent quarter was 4.03, resulting in an 9.37 price to cash per share for the period.

 How does Hanesbrands Inc. (HBI) stock rate among analysts?
 Buy, sell, or hold?